ShiftyKitty/Advanced-Task-Management-System/README.md

 ## Difficulties and Challenges

 Several technical challenges were encountered during development.
-Documenting these challenges and their solutions provides insight into the problem-solving approach taken throughout the project.
+Below is a brief account of these:

 ### Development Environment